CoinFabrik/scout-soroban/docs/docs/intro.md

 ## About Scout

-Scout is an extensible open-source tool intended to assist ink! smart contract developers and auditors detect common security issues and deviations from best practices.
+Scout is an extensible open-source tool intended to assist Stellar's Soroban smart contract developers and auditors detect common security issues and deviations from best practices.
 This tool helps developers write secure and more robust smart contracts.

 ## Features